locationtech/geomesa/docs/user/accumulo_datastore.rst

 stored in ``conf/geomesa-default.xml``.
 Do not modify this file directly as it is never read, instead copy over the desired configurations into geomesa-site.xml.

-By default, system properties set through command line parameters will take precedent over this configuration file.
-If you wish a configuration item to always take precedence, even over command line parameters change the ``<final>`` tag to true.
+By default, system properties set through command line parameters will take precedence over this configuration file.
+If you wish a configuration item to always take precedence, even over command line parameters, change the ``<final>`` tag to true.

 By default configuration properties with empty values will not be applied, you can change this by marking a property as final.